Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI

-We show a case study involving one of the five malware-- LitePower\footnote{\url{https://attack.mitre.org/software/S0680/}} malware in Table \ref{tab:litepower}.
-We extract 18 different attack patterns from the CTI report of this malware \cite{litepower-securelist}.
+The results in the preceding section indicate that the proposed algorithm can effectively extract attack patterns from CTI reports on different platforms.
+In this case study, we examine attack patterns extracted for a Windows malware, LitePower~\cite{mitreAttack} in Table \ref{tab:litepower}.
+We extract 18 attack patterns from this CTI report \cite{litepower-securelist}.
 We list the five attack patterns shared between TTPClassifier and attack patterns listed for that malware on the MITRE website.
-TTPDrill failed to identify two example attack patterns: \textit{T1518 Software Discovery}-- and \textit{T1082-- System Information Discovery}.
+TTPDrill failed to identify two example attack patterns: \textit{T1518 Software Discovery}, and \textit{T1082 System Information Discovery}.
 Interestingly, our algorithm extracted the relevant phrases for those patterns.
 The extracted phrase for T1518 was \textit{conducts system reconnaissance to assess the AV software installed and the user privilege}, which got mapped to T1497-- Virtualization/Sandbox Evasion.
-Upon further inspection, we noticed the phrase was matched with the sub-technique \textit{System Checks}, which starts with the description \textit{Adversaries may employ various system checks to detect.} This description was highly similar to the first half of the phrase \textit{conducts system reconnaissance}, which resulted in the match.
+Upon further inspection, we noticed the phrase matched the sub-technique \textit{System Checks}, which starts with the description \textit{Adversaries may employ various system checks to detect.} This description was similar to the first half of the phrase \textit{conducts system reconnaissance}, which resulted in the match.
 The extracted phrase for the second attack pattern was \textit{volumeserialnumber List local disk drives}.
 The word \textit{volumeserialnumber} was part of a Table in the CTI.
 This phrase did not match with any attack pattern with high enough similarity.
 The closest match was T1619-- Cloud Storage Object Discovery.